The power of rolling Iron Condors

 Conclusion

-While I’m not happy with how I got into this mess, I’m feeling quite fortunate to have beaten the market back to for the year.
+While I’m not happy with how I got into this mess, I’m feeling quite fortunate to have beaten the market back to positive for the year.
 The challenge is to keep up the positive momentum.

 error